bundickm/Walkabout-An_EDA_Package/TO-DO.md

 ### plot.py
 - All functions require testing
 ### support.py
-- need all testing for placehold_to_nan()
-- trimean() requires test for empty object
-- variance_coefficient() requires test for constant values and empty object
 - test_nested_lists() will fail until list_to_string() is rewritten
 - test_nested_lists_with_nondefault_separator() will fail until list_to_string() is rewritten
-- strip_columns() requires test for column with mixed string and numeric/bool/etc. values

 ## Bugs
 - None currently identified